garciaoyervides/noresteapp/README.md

 # Noreste App

 This project is a web-based payments manager for a school or for general purpose.
-The backend is written in NodeJS and the frondend is written in React.
+The backend is written in NodeJS and the frontend is written in React.

 ## Available Scripts